John Adams, Biography of One of America’s Most Important Founding Fathers

 Presidential Election of 1796

-After Washington decided to leave office after two terms, Adams was the Federalist nominee for the Election of 1796.
-His primary opponents were Thomas Jefferson and Aaron Burr.
+After Washington decided to leave office after two terms, Adams, a Federalist, was considered for President in the Election of 1796.
+His primary opponents were Thomas Jefferson and Aaron Burr, both Democracratic-Republicans.
 Adams won by three electoral votes over Jefferson, 71 to 68.
 John Adams became the second President of the United States and Thomas Jefferson became the nation’s second Vice President.
-The inauguration was held on Saturday, March 4, 1797, and is marked in history as the last time Washington, Jefferson and Adams would stand together in front of their constituents.
+The inauguration was held on Saturday, March 4, 1797, and is marked in history as the last time Washington, Jefferson, and Adams would stand together in front of their constituents.
 Adams recalled it as “the most affecting and overpowering scene I ever acted in.”

 Influence of the High Federalists